 A one-week workshop was held in Gaborone, Botswana, from 06. – 10.
 February 2017, where 14 members of the AIR project met again to further promote their objectives of developing new study programmes in Renewable Energies in Southern African countries.

 During the last meeting in Port Elizabeth in November 2016, the team decided to jointly develop a brand new Bachelor’s Programme in Renewable Energy Technologies, according to the local requirements of the AIR partner countries.
 During the internal part of the meeting in Gaborone the focus was therefore on the development of the framework for this Bachelor’s programme.
 The team agreed to offer a common first year programme at all partner universities and further elaborate individual suggestions for the second, third and fourth year.
-An 80% compatibility of the programme at all partner universities will be envisaged in order to allow students to move from one AIR partner university to another in order to facilitate their exchange without having difficulties in receiving the right amount of credits.
+An 80% compatibility of the programme at all partner universities is envisaged in order to allow students to move from one AIR partner university to another in order to facilitate their exchange without having difficulties in receiving the correct number of credits.

 Within the process of developing a curriculum proposal for a joint international Master’s degree (second work package of the AIR project), the project members determined to offer a two-year programme, thereby, the students would have one year of teaching and one year of research activities.
 Furthermore, the Master’s programme will not include a compulsory internship semester as local students usually come back from the industry with practical experience to continue studying.
 Further contents of the programme will be elaborated during the next AIR project meeting, which will take place in Maputo, Mozambique, in October this year.